meginwinnipeg/workshops/content/handson/openrefine/content/introorf.md

 ## Key points from slides:

 - _Data Cleaning:_ Manually or programatically improving the quality of your data.
 - Major issues addressed are:
 	- Inconsistencies
     - Formatting
     - Null Values
 - The major benefits of having clean data includes:
 	- More efficient research
     - Easier conversion
     - Secondary use
-- Many different tools available to help you.
 - OpenRefine is an open-source desktop solution for data cleaning.
 It straddles the line between manual and automated and is great for beginners and more advanced users alike.
 - Many visualization tools can be found linked from the [data visualization subject guide](https://libguides.lib.umanitoba.ca/viz).